 In general, ESR serves the low-moderate income population of Winston-Salem/Forsyth County.
 Clients must meet eligibility criteria (income level, housing situation, etc.).
-We attempt to connect everyone who walks through our door with the resources they need to attain or regain self-reliance, whether through enrollment in our programs or through referral to another service provider whose programs are more suited to the individual’s needs.
+We attempt to connect everyone who walks through our door with the resources they need to attain or regain self-reliance.
+This could be through enrollment in our programs or through referral to another service provider whose programs are more suited to the individual’s needs.

 Let’s put these numbers in perspective and say a single mother of three makes $24,000 per year (the federal poverty income for a family of four).
 That is about $11.50 an hour, or $1,800 per month before taxes.
 Now consider she has to rent a three bedroom apartment at about $795 per month.
 Being conservative, she will likely pay more than a thousand dollars a month in child care for her three children, just so that she can continue to work.
 Add in utilities, transportation, and food, and she’s already spending well beyond her income.
 Now imagine that she only makes minimum wage.